marein/php-gaming-website/README.md

 You may have seen that currently only one MySQL and one Redis instance is configured.
 This is done for simplicity.
 I don't want to wait hours until the development environment is starting.
 Of course, that's different in the production environment.
 You can for sure configure different databases for the contexts.
-Have look at the [configuration file](/container/environment.env).
+Have a look at the [configuration file](/container/environment.env).
 We can split this even further.
-For example, we can create a redis instance per query in the "Connect Four" context.
+For example, we can create a Redis instance per query model in the "Connect Four" context.
 Of course, the code must be adapted.
 Whether it's worth it is another question.

-__Note that the sharding technique described here is a manual technique.
-The application decides which shard to use.
-There are certainly other variants.__

 ## Chosen technologies